Last Updated on

 Each blogger’s journey is unique and different, and what may work for one person may not work as well for the next.
 Social media is an excellent opportunity to share your content and engage with new people.
 My best advice is to be kind, share your content every chance you get, and have fun.
 Remember at the end of the day, numbers don’t make a great blogger.
 Share your content because it set your soul on fire writing it, and you want someone else’s soul to be set on fire when they read it.

 Did any of these tips help?
-Did something help you blow up your blog traffic via twitter?
+Did you use something other than twitter to boost blog traffic?
 Let me know in the comments!